Kanban card

 Kanban Tool Card Blocking Feature

-Is it possible to have a customizable priority field?
+Can I create a customizable priority field?

 How can I link cards together?

-• Use the Task Dependencies power-up.
+Use the Task Dependencies power-up

 Can I assign a task to multiple users?